standardgalactic/third-brain/_Notes/Health insurance (Mediclaim).md

 			- List out all the diseases that are covered under this clause
 			- Try to get a policy that does not have "disease waiting period"
 		- Check if the policy has "sub-limits".
 Try to get a policy with no "sub-limits"
+		- Check for exclusions
 	- How does it perform on the metric of claims?
+		- How much of the costs before and after hospitalization the policy will cover?
+Typically, you can claim expenditure made of doctor's fees, medicines and diagnostic tests done before a planned hospitalization and for 3 months afterwards

 > [!important] Build an email trail with the insurance company or the agent to ensure that you are not being lied to